-The Shelbourne boasts the largest selection of Irish whiskey in Cork City with over 170 different choices to enjoy from all styles and flavour profiles.
-We won the gold medal at the Irish whiskey awards for the best Irish whiskey bar in Munster.
+The Shelbourne boasts the largest selection of Irish whiskey in Cork City with over 200 different choices to enjoy from all styles and flavour profiles.
+We won the gold medal at the Irish whiskey awards for the best Irish whiskey bar in Munster 2015 and 2016; you’ll find our awards proudly on display in our handmade cabinets alongside some of our most valuable whiskeys.
+We are also delighted to announce that The Shelbourne Bar now features on The Irish Whiskey Trail 2017.
 Each whiskey has its own story and our bar staff would be delighted to share it with you.
 We also offer a selection of Whiskey Boards designed to meet the needs of all whiskey drinkers; whether it’s your first time tasting or you fancy yourself as a whiskey connoisseur.

 Take a journey across Ireland with us, from the major distillers to the up and comers.
 Enjoy an exclusive Midleton Single Cask; rejoice in the spirit of Teeling.
 Trace your roots with a Connemara, fall in love with a Redbreast, remember old friends with a Wild Geese, toast new ones with a Bushmills, or lament over a Writer’s Tears.
 Pontificate with an Irishman, land yourself a winner with a Tyrconnell, or marvel at a Glendalough.
 Rise to the occasion with a Tullamore Dew and learn the legend of Knappogue Castle.